-The Spice Bazaar, or Egyptian spice Bazaar, is a sensory “feast” you must experience if you’re on a Mediterranean cruise, and you’re here in Istanbul.
+The 350 year old Spice Bazaar, or 'Egyptian' Spice Bazaar, is a sensory “feast” you must experience if you’re on a Mediterranean cruise, and you’re here in Istanbul.
 In ancient days, “spices” were wealth!
+At the time when the Bazaar was built in the 1660’s, an enormous amount of spices came from Egypt and thus the nickname, “Egyptian” Bazaar.
 This bazaar is a lifetime experience for chefs or history buffs of any degree.
 It is located next to the Yeni Mosque, a photographer’s favorite.

 It’s “all” a Kodak moment so bring your camera and you’re guaranteed some amazing photos.
 As you enter, you will absorb the cornucopia of scintillating smells, sights, sounds and colors.
 Compared to its big sister, the Grand Bazaar which has 4,000 shops, the Spice Bazaar has only 88 and thus it’s much easier to navigate and not get lost.